acoupi/acoupi/docs/howtoguide/components.md

 ## 1. Create components from pre-built templates

-Pre-buit templates are the abstract component classes defined in acoupi module [**components/types.py**](../reference/components.md).
-These templates defined the functions of an acoupi's component, yet requires implementation to be integrated into program tasks.
+Pre-built templates are the abstract component classes defined in _acoupi_ module [**components/types.py**](../reference/components.md).
+These templates defined the functions of an _acoupi_'s component, yet requires implementation to be integrated into program tasks.

 !!!
 Example "Example of abstract components (types.py)."